-Tell us about yourself and the art you are interested in.
+Tell us about yourself and the art you are interested in

-Why do you choose to buy with Art Money?
+Why do you use Art Money?

 Photography by Daniel Boud.